neogeographica/singleplayer_scripts/scripts/README.md

 A "standalone" release is detected if it has a progs.dat or any pak files.
 If this is the case then it will be installed and launched like any other mod, in its own gamedir.

 For a non-standalone release it's a little more complicated.
 As described in the top-level readme I like to keep each release in its own gamedir.
-Ideally I would want to put the new stuff in its own gamedir and use Arcane Dimensions or Copper as a "basegame" that it can work with... same as I do with content based on Quoth or the missionpacks.

-Most Quake engines don't support that though.
-I've modified my own build of Quakespasm to do it, and FTE can do it as shown in some examples in the conf file.
+Ideally I would want to put the new stuff in its own gamedir and use Arcane Dimensions or Copper as a base game directory that the new gamedir can build on... same as I do with content built for Quoth or the missionpacks.
+Many Quake engines don't have that feature, but I do know that [FTE](http://fte.triptohell.info/) and [Quakespasm-Spiked](http://triptohell.info/moodles/qss/) can do it, and I've included examples in the conf file that would work with those two engines.
 If you have a Quake engine that can do it, you can set the relevant options in your "quakelaunch.conf" file.

 So if you try to install a non-standalone Arcane Dimensions or Copper release, different things will happen based on your configuration:
 * If you're set up (in "quakelaunch.conf") to handle AD/Copper as a "basegame", the content will be installed in its own gamedir and launched accordingly.